 Many executives are romanced by other companies.
 That doesn’t mean your portfolio isn’t required.

 If this is you and you want to leverage these opportunities, then you’ll need a smart, polished, styled and heavy on the results resume that stands up to board reviews and shareholders inquisitiveness.
 You should also have a strong bio and LinkedIn profile that speaks to your leadership (and not to your ego).
 Be brief, but be impactful.
 This is not only the rule of thumb for your career portfolio but for your negotiation strategy, too.

-Let’s get you ready for your next negotiation.
+So, let’s get you ready for your next executive negotiation.
 If you’re not fielding calls routinely for new and exciting options, perhaps it’s time to re-ignite your online, on paper and in person impact.
 What are you waiting for?

 How To Be Career Happy?
-Have Your Executive Resume Ready To Share
+Have Your C-Level Resume Ready To Roll